 1) Radial (no transverse) control: Fig. 7 shows the experimental results for (a) Bang-Bang, and (b) radial (no transverse) P-control.
-While both controllers demonstrate asymptotic stability during this experiment, the P-controller achieves a lower RMS error from the goal of 130 $\mu$ m as compared with 197 $\mu$ m for the Bang-Bang controller.
+While both controllers demonstrate asymptotic stability during this experiment, the P-controller achieves a lower RMS error from the goal of 130 μ m as compared with 197 μ m for the Bang-Bang controller.
 The control angle signal in Fig. 7(b) demonstrates that the attraction force tends to be greater in magnitude than the repulsion force in pulling the agents toward each other, as the inter-agent attractive force is stronger than the inter-agent repulsive force (as discussed in Section II-B).
 As aforementioned, in Bang-Bang the control input can take only two states of $\psi_L = 0^\circ$ and 90°.
-However, during the experiment (multimedia is available at [17]), agents' moments physically sweep through the continuous range of local angles between $0^{\circ}$ and $90^{\circ}$ , although this leads to a negligible impact on stability.
+However, during the experiment (see video), agents' moments physically sweep through the continuous range of local angles between 0° and 90° , although this leads to a negligible impact on stability.
 In addition, a slight displacement of the pair of agents is observed due to other disturbance forces potentially the one resulted from small non-uniformity of the actuation field.
 It is to be noted that one can not use Bang-Bang to control the transverse motion, because at the possible input angles the transverse force will be always zero.